membraneframework-labs/guide/guide/creating_element/tutorial.md

 For input pads in `:pull` mode one more entry has to be provided - `:demand_unit`.
 It determines in which unit the demand is sent to the upstream element and can be set, as mentioned, to `:bytes` or `:buffers`.

 The next element in the keyword list represents the capabilities (caps) of the pad. `:any` means that any type of buffer can be passed on this pad.
-If you want to restrict the types of data allowed on this pad you can define caps specifications as described in [docs](https://hexdocs.pm/membrane_core/0.3.0/Membrane.Caps.Matcher.html).
+If you want to restrict the types of data allowed on this pad you can define caps specifications as described in docs for module `Membrane.Caps.Matcher`.

 Last entry for input pad defines an option for this pad added just for demonstration purpose.
 The options for pads are defined just like element's options in `def_options` macro.